bazhenov/bazhenov.github.com/content/posts/2023-05-stream-vbyte/index.md

 - Numbers that can fit within 7 bits (excluding leading zero bits) are encoded as `0xxxxxxx`.
 - Numbers with 14 bits are encoded as `0xxxxxxx` `1xxxxxxx`.
-- Numbers with 24 bits are encoded as `0xxxxxxx` `1xxxxxxx` `1xxxxxxx`, and so on.
+- Numbers with 21 bits are encoded as `0xxxxxxx` `1xxxxxxx` `1xxxxxxx`, and so on.
-A 32-bit number in this scheme would be encoded as 5 bytes: `0000xxxx` `1xxxxxxx` `1xxxxxxx` `1xxxxxxx` `1xxxxxxx`.
+- A 32-bit number in this scheme would be encoded as 5 bytes: `0000xxxx` `1xxxxxxx` `1xxxxxxx` `1xxxxxxx` `1xxxxxxx`.

 However, this approach introduces a significant data dependency in the format.
 Decoding the next number can only begin after decoding the previous number because the offset where the next number starts in the byte stream needs to be determined.
 As a result, instructions cannot be executed in parallel on modern CPUs, hindering performance.

 ## Stream VByte

-Varints decoding can be vectorized using various methods, including the patented [varint-G8IU][patent] format by Google.
-One elegant solution, in my opinion, is the [Stream VByte][vbyte] format proposed by Daniel Lemirea, Nathan Kurzb, and Christoph Ruppc.
+Varints decoding can be vectorized using various methods, including the patented [varint-G8IU][patent].
+One elegant solution, in my opinion, is the [Stream VByte][vbyte] format proposed by Daniel Lemire, Nathan Kurzb, and Christoph Ruppc.

 The approach is as follows: we separate the length information and the number data into independent streams, allowing us to decode a group of numbers in parallel.